-This is an update from the OpenBCI Sponsorship Program.
+This is an update from the OpenBCI Discovery Program.
 Click here for information on how to apply.

 At OpenBCI we are proud to partner with the Instituto de Matemática Aplicada del Litoral, IMAL-UNL-CONICET, in Santa Fe, Argentina, to help develop a motor rehabilitation system based on a closed-loop, low-cost Brain Computer Interface (BCI).

 We interviewed Dr. Victoria Peterson, project director and postdoctoral fellow at the Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET), to learn more about this incredible project.
 In this article we present a summary of the interview.